esl/MongooseIM/doc/user-guide/Getting-started.md

-In this short guide we will set MongooseIM up and get your users chatting right away.
+In this short guide we will set MongooseIM up and get users chatting right away.
 This will guide also you through basic operation, and validation.
 Training and getting to know MongooseIM is the goal here.

-This setup is not intended for production.
+Warning: This setup is not intended for production.

 ## Installation